zFS running in the z/OS UNIX address space

 In releases before z/OS V2R2, the amount of 31-bit virtual storage that was needed by both z/OS UNIX and zFS combined would have exceeded the size of a 2 GB address space.
 Due to that size limitation, zFS and z/OS UNIX could not coexist in the same address space.

-In z/OS V2R2, zFS caches were moved above the 2 GB bar into 64-bit storage.
+In z/OS V2R2, zFS caches are moved above the 2 GB bar into 64-bit storage.
 You can now choose to have zFS run in its own colony address space or in the address space that is used by z/OS UNIX, which is OMVS.

 When running zFS in the OMVS address space, each file system vnode operation (such as creating a directory entry, removing a directory entry, or reading from a file) will have better overall performance.
 Each operation will take the same amount of time while inside zFS itself.
 The performance benefit occurs because z/OS UNIX can call zFS for each operation in a more efficient manner.